leticiagcapovilla/mywikitest/Beamlines/Imbuia/imb_page.md

 - <span style="color:grey">**Table 1**: Main results on numerical simulations using Ansys code for the mirror substrates options at room temperature or at cryogenic conditions.
 All results were calculated for 350 mA.
 GlidCop was the best choice in the study.</span>
 {.grid-list}

-## Beamline optics and in-vacuum optomechanics
+# Beamline optics and optomechanics

 The optical layout of IMBUIA is comprised of 4 mirrors in vacuum that delivers the broadband IR beam to either the IMBUIA-nano station or the IMBUIA-micro station (Fig. 4a).
 The bending magnet IR radiation is first collected by a custom- designed water-cooled Au/Glidcop flat mirror (M1, Fig. 3) that directs the beam towards a periscope made of two Au/glass 2- inches flat mirrors (M2 and M3).
 Before the periscope, a 1-inch diameter and 500 nm thick CVD diamond window (W1) separates the storage ring and beamline vacuum environments.
 Flowing downstream, the IR beam crosses the X-rays beam from the neighbor undulator beamline, a concept that avoids extra reflections and makes the beam path as shorter as possible.
 Then a BaF2 window (W2) separates UHV and open-air environments downstream M3.